zitadel/zitadel/docs/docs/concepts/zitadel/objects/policies.md

 | Disable Watermark | If you disable the watermark you will not see the "Powered by ZITADEL" in the login page |

 ![Private Labeling](/img/manuals/policies/console_org_private_labeling.png)

+## Privacy Policy and TOS

+Each organization is able to configure its own privacy policy and terms of service.
+A link to the current policies can be provided.
+On register each user has to accept these policies.